utmittal/pyramidal-action-party/DevGuide.md

 Do not develop code on Dev or directly push changes here!
 Whenever you accept a new card, pull the Dev branch to your local machine so you have the latest changes, then create a new branch, which should be named according to the number and title of the card.
 E.g. for issue #1 "Initial wireframe for page layout and data to display", a good branch name might be "1_initial_wireframe".

 ### Commits
-Pretty please read the (Seven Rules to a great git commit)[https://chris.beams.io/posts/git-commit/].
+Pretty please read the [Seven Rules to a great git commit](https://chris.beams.io/posts/git-commit/).
 Most importantly: Simple short header line, use imperative tense, more detail in the body if needed.

 Happy hunting and thanks for reading!